Case Study: UX Review–Torchy’s Tacos App

 Checkout is easy and straightforward.

 I know.
 Now you want to order tacos.
-If there’s a Torchy’s near you, go ahead.
+If there’s a Torchy’s near you, you can’t go wrong.
 The new ordering tool is much improved and the tacos are fabulous!
 (Not a paid endorsement)

 Thank You